MarkHumphrys.com

 Same universal message as Daniel O'Connell.
 The end of the feudal land system, and the rights of the poor to progress too.
 A model of peaceful change within a flawed democracy.
 All people with grievances against democracies and flawed democracies should follow the example of O'Connell and Parnell.

-24. George Berkeley Philosophy Not on list The relationship of objects to perceptions.
+Bishop Berkeley Philosophy The relationship of objects to perceptions.
 Even if his ideas are flawed, the debate is still relevant today, in fields such as Cognitive Science and Artificial Intelligence.

-25. Francis Hutcheson Philosophy Not on list Father of the Scottish Enlightenment.
+Francis Hutcheson Philosophy Father of the Scottish Enlightenment.

-26. Francis Beaufort Science Not on list Creator of the Beaufort scale for measuring wind force.
+Francis Beaufort Science Creator of the Beaufort scale for measuring wind force.

-29. Robert O'Hara Burke Exploration Not on list Exploration of centre of Australia.
+Robert O'Hara Burke Exploration Exploration of centre of Australia.

 Robert Boyle.